Submit Your Dissertation or Thesis

 Stanford will make your full dissertation or thesis available online through its library website, and may also make it available through third-party search engines and distributors.
 Supplementary material submitted along with the dissertation or thesis will be available only from Stanford Libraries website.

 On occasion, when a dissertation or thesis author enters into a contract with a publisher, the publisher requests the author to "pull back" their dissertation or thesis to limit accessibility.
 Stanford can often accommodate these requests, in which case the thesis or dissertation will be available only to those in hard copy, or those with a Stanford network account.
 Indexing of the document will continue to be allowed, however.
-Requests for pull-backs must be made through the Registrar's Office.
+Pull-back requests should be submitted using a Services Ticket: http://services.stanford.edu Be sure to include a copy of the publisher's request in your ticket.

 - Creative Commons Licenses